 Please refer to the panel on the right for contact details of the Bexley Local Authority teams.
 Please refer to the information below to find out about the help and support you can get about travel assistance.

 My application has been refused, what are my options?

 If your child/young person's travel assistance application has been refused, you may wish to consider appealing the decision.
 You can get help to do this - please refer to the panel on the right.

 How do i apply for the first time and if i already receive it, do i need to re-apply?

 Everyone must complete a Travel Assistance Application form, this can be completed and submitted on-line.
-As part of the application process we require applicants to agree to a simple ‘Code of Conduct’ which explains what you, the council, and its travel assistance providers can reasonably expect in terms of roles and responsibilities and service & behaviour standards.Before applying you are encouraged to read the Council’s age 5-16 and the Post 16 Travel Assistance Policies to understand the eligibility criteria that will be applied, and if approved what different forms of travel may be offered.Click here to view the transport policies and refer to the panel on the right.
+As part of the application process we require applicants to agree to a simple ‘Code of Conduct’ which explains what you, the council, and its travel assistance providers can reasonably expect in terms of roles and responsibilities and service & behaviour standards.Before applying you are encouraged to read the Council’s age 5-16 and the Post 16 Travel Assistance Policies to understand the eligibility criteria that will be applied, and if approved what different forms of travel may be offered.Click here to view the transport policies (right side lower panel) and refer to the panel on the right to apply.